M3wP/Monopoly/C64/readme.md

 ## TODO

-* Shouldn't $FF in current hot button prevent changes?
-Joystick up/down is causing hot button changes on setup7 at game start.
-Fix - causes input failures.
+* Auction prompt 0 for when in auction mode (revert with clearorroll at exit).

 * Should be able to do beta state after above.